 Treatments are likely to be most effective in a patient who does not smoke or who has already quit.

-Oral cancer treatment for stage 1 cancer may rely only on radiation therapy, but your doctor may recommend combining it with other treatments to reduce the risk of cancer developing or recurring.
+Oral cancer treatment for stage 1 oral cancer may depend on radiation therapy alone, but the doctor can recommend combining it with other treatments to reduce the risk of cancer developing or recurring.

 If the cancer has spread, the doctor may recommend a combination of Chemotherapy Radiation therapy.
 Chemotherapy involves the use of powerful drugs that destroy the DNA of cancer cells.
 These drugs limit the cells' ability to multiply and spread.